plasmapip/plasmapip.github.io/_posts/2025-03-29-7_Mini_lecture_GLSL.md

 Let's use three steps to add some eye candy.

 1) Oversaturate the `sin()`-generated line to get sharp edges.
-We can only see pixel intensities from 0. to 1., so scaling the sin to -50. to 50 will clip all values above 1. .
+We can only see pixel intensities from 0. to 1., so scaling the sin to a -50. to 50 range will clip all values above 1. .

 2) Invert half of the spiral output, changing the $\theta$ slicing angle with time.